flutter/website/src/docs/perf/app-size.md

 in the terminal and leave a `*-code-size-analysis_*.json` file for more detailed analysis in DevTools.

-In addition to analyzinge a single build, 2 builds can also be diffed by loading 2 `*-code-size-analysis_*.json` files into DevTools.
+In addition to analyzing a single build, 2 builds can also be diffed by loading 2 `*-code-size-analysis_*.json` files into DevTools.
 See [DevTools documentation][] for details.